top of page

 Dr. Andrew Taylor Still, the founder of osteopathy, developed this approach to healthcare in the late 1800's.
 He emphasized the relationship between the body's structure and function, believing that many diseases stemmed from structural problems in the body and could be addressed by correcting these issues manually.
 Dissatisfied with conventional medical practices, he sought to create a system that harnessed the body's natural ability to heal itself.

-He was also one of the first physicians to promote the idea the philosophy that physicians should focus on treating the root of disease rather than just the symptoms.
+He was also one of the first physicians to promote the idea the philosophy that physicians should focus on treating the root cause of disease rather than just the symptoms.

 bottom of page